High $Q^2$ Behavior of the Proton Structure Function through the Balitsky-Kovchegov Equation: Summary

 \section{Summary}

-In this paper, on one hand, we mainly use the analytical solution of the BK equation from Ref. \cite{Wang:2020stj} to calculate the proton structure function $F_2$ at the higher $Q^2$ and discuss the behaviors of structure function in the small-$x$ region.
-We find that the speed of growth of $\lambda$, the slope parameter of $F_2$, decreases as $Q^2$ increases.
-It eventually maybe converges to a certain value, precisely around $\lambda\simeq 0.41\pm0.01$, of course, it requires large $Q^2$ scale.
-On the other hand, we present some phenomenological discussions of the results.
-In our views, we think gluons overlap and phase space growth supression at high scale could explain the behavior of parameter $\lambda$.
-The conclusion will definitely need to be tested by future high-precision Electron-Ion Collision experiments \cite{Accardi:2012qut,AbdulKhalek:2021gbh,Chen:2018wyz,Chen:2020ijn,Anderle:2021wcy} in wide ranges of $Q^2$ and $x$.
+This work primarily utilizes the analytical solution of the BK equation \cite{Wang:2020stj} to calculate the proton structure function $F_2$ in the higher $Q^2$ region and to investigate the behavior of the structure function in the small $x$ region.
+We observe that as $Q^2$ increases, the slope parameter $\lambda$ (i.e., the rate of increase of $F_2$) gradually decreases and may converge at a certain value.
+Specifically, it approaches convergence around $\lambda \simeq 0.41 \pm 0.01$ (requiring a large $Q^2$ scale).
+On the other hand, we conduct a phenomenological analysis of the results and suggest that gluon overlap and phase space growth suppression can explain the behavior of the parameter $\lambda$.

+We acknowledge that the current results are highly dependent on the approximations involved in the BK equation, particularly within the LO approximation and the fixed coupling constant approximation.
+While our findings currently exhibit discrepancies with experimental data, phenomenological studies of high-density gluon overlap and recombination suggest the expectation of gluon saturation characteristics in a high $Q^2$ region.
+However, this conclusion still requires validation through future high-precision electron-ion collision experiments \cite{Accardi:2012qut,AbdulKhalek:2021gbh,Chen:2018wyz,Chen:2020ijn,Anderle:2021wcy} across a broad range of $Q^2$ and $x$.